Ensemble Kalman updates are empirical Matheron updates

 2 Demo

-builds a tiny 1D GP prior (just a squared‑exp kernel over a grid),
+build a simple 1D GP prior (a squared‑exp kernel over a grid),

-draws an empirical posterior ensemble via the Matheron/EnKF rule and checks it against the analytic Gaussian posterior.
+draw an empirical posterior ensemble via the Matheron/EnKF rule and check it against the analytic Gaussian posterior.

 Code